sakshyam33/django/README.md

-first you need to have a virtual environment activated and install django then you can clone this it is a vey basic ecommerce site
+I have used uv pip  to create virtual environment  and install django then you can clone this it is a vey basic ecommerce site